Congus

-Congus (also called Congas, Conghas, Conghus) b. c.680 - d.750, was the Bishop of Armagh, Ireland from 730 to 750.
+Congus (also called Congas, Conghas, Conghus; c.
+680 – 750) was the Bishop of Armagh, Ireland from 730 to 750.

-Genealogy and Birth
+Genealogy and birth

 Congus was from Cul Athguirt in the parish of Islandmagee, County Antrim.
 He was descended from Dá Slúaig, the son of Ainmere so he was a member of the Húi Nadsluaga clan who were one of the five prímthúatha of Dál mBuinne, east of Lough Neagh, County Antrim.
 Congus was a scribe before being elevated to the See of Armagh.

 Bishop of Armagh

 On the death of Saint Suibne, the Bishop of Armagh, on 21 June 730, Congus was appointed as the 20th coarb in succession to Saint Patrick.
 Congus reigned as Bishop for 20 years.

 Supremacy of Armagh

 The primacy and influence of Armagh expanded greatly during the rule of Congus.
 This was mainly due to his influence over two successive High Kings of Ireland, Áed Allán whose spiritual confessor he was and Flaithbertach mac Loingsig whose bishop-abbot he was.